 Epidemiological studies

+Interviews and surveys

 Here we refer to published studies over the long time period that heat has been studied as a health hazard.
 This will identify quantitative exposure-response relationships that will be of importance for health impact assessments.